Opposing the EU’s Assault on the Nation State…Biographical

 BACKGROUND

-He became interested in politics while at UCC, mainly influenced by his reading on history and current affairs.
-He first spoke in public during his first undergraduate year – with some trepidation he recalled – in support of a motion at the main student debating society, the “Phil” (i.e. Philosophical Society): “That this house supports Dr Mohammad Mossadegh” – the Iranian Prime Minister who nationalised the Anglo-Iranian Oil Company and who was overthrown in a US-organised coup which installed the Shah Pahlevi government.
-In 1956 he helped found a student branch of the Irish Labour Party in the College, together with his then friends and fellow students Michael O’Leary, Barry Desmond, Callaghan O’Herlihy.
-They called it the Pádraig O Conaire branch, after the Irish-language writer who was a supporter of the Irish Labour Party, and they produced the branch “manifesto” in Irish as well as English.
-Michael O’Leary subsequently became leader of the Labour Party and was Tanaiste in Garret FitzGerald’s Coalition Government in the 1980s, before leaving Labour to join Fine Gael; Barry Desmond became a Labour TD, Minister for Health and head of the European Union
+He became interested in politics while at University College Cork, mainly through his reading in history and economics.
+He first spoke in public during his first undergraduate year, 1953, in support of a motion at the student debating society in UCC, the “Phil” (Philosophical Society): “That this house supports Dr Mohammad Mossadegh”.
+Mossadegh was the Iranian Prime Minister who nationalised the Anglo-Iranian Oil Company and was overthrown in the British and US-organised coup that installed the Shah Pahlevi government in Iran.
+In 1956 he helped establish a student branch of the Irish Labour Party at UCC, together with his then friends and fellow students Michael O’Leary, Barry Desmond and Callaghan O’Herlihy.
+They called it the Pádraig O Conaire branch, after the Irish-language writer who was a supporter of the Labour Party, and they produced the branch “manifesto” in Irish as well as English.
+Michael O’Leary (1936-2006) subsequently became leader of the Labour Party and was Tanaiste in Garret FitzGerald’s Coalition Government in the 1980s, before leaving Labour to join Fine Gael.
+Barry Desmond also became a Labour TD, a Minister for Health and head of the European Union Court of Auditors.
+Cal O’Herlihy taught economics in Cambridge University and Queen’s University, Belfast, before setting up a business marketing consultancy in London.
+Coughlan spent three years in the Labour Party, 1956-58, while a student.
+He served on Labour’s Cork Constituency Council and was a delegate to two of the party’s annual conferences in that time.
+This was his only involvement in party politics and he spent the rest of his life in political pressure groups of one kind or another.

 CONNOLLY ASSOCIATION

-Coughlan was much influenced in his views by the labour historian C. Desmond Greaves (1913-1988), who edited the Connolly Association’s monthly paper, the Irish Democrat, from 1948 until 1988 and who advanced the idea of a civil rights movement as the way to break Unionist political hegemony in Northern Ireland.
-When Coughlan returned to Ireland in 1961 Desmond Greaves asked him to become Dublin correspondent for the Irish Democrat and he sent that paper regular political commentary for the next forty years until it ceased regular publication in the early 2000s.
-Unknown to Greaves he kept a record of the latter’s table-talk over the years because of what he regarded as its high quality, and he edited this for publication in 2022 (See www.desmondgreavesarchive.com).
-Desmond Greaves, who was unmarried and had no children, made Coughlan his heir and literary executor and he in turn has left Greaves’s two-million-word Journal, which he edited, and related papers to the National Library of Ireland through his own literary executor, the historian Dr Ruan O’Donnell of the University of Limerick, to whom he has willed the copyright of Greaves’s books and unpublished writings.
-Together with some Dublin friends and admirers of Greaves he established the annual Desmond Greaves Weekend Summer School in 1989, which still continues, and he has acted as de facto secretary to its committee over that time.
+Coughlan was much influenced in his views by the labour historian C. Desmond Greaves (1913-1988), who edited the Connolly Association’s monthly paper, the Irish Democrat, from 1948 until 1988 and who advanced the idea of a civil rights movement as the way to undermine Unionist political hegemony in Northern Ireland.
+When Coughlan returned to work in Ireland in 1961 Desmond Greaves asked him to become Dublin correspondent for the Irish Democrat and he sent that paper regular political commentary for the next forty years, until it ceased regular publication in the early 2000s.
+Greaves was a remarkable man – a natural scientist, politician, historian and poet, as well as a newspaper editor.
+Coughlan regarded him as the most intelligent and learned person he met in the course of his life.
+Unbeknownst to Greaves he kept a record of the latter’s table-talk over the years because of what he regarded as its high quality, and he has edited this for publication (See this on the website: www.desmondgreavesarchive.com).
+Greaves, who was unmarried and had no children, made Coughlan his heir and literary executor, and he in turn has left Greaves’s two-million-word Journal, which he edited, as well as theTable-Talk and Greaves’s letters and research papers to the National Library of Ireland through his own literary executor, the historian Dr Ruan O’Donnell of the University of Limerick, to whom he has willed the copyright of Greaves’s books and unpublished writings.
+Together with some Dublin friends and admirers of Greaves’s work he established the annual Desmond Greaves Weekend Summer School in 1989, which still continues, and he has acted as secretary to its committee over that time.

 TRINITY COLLEGE DUBLIN